-Of the hundreds of emails that I receive, a huge number of them deal with the SAT reading section and what I think is the best way to approach it.
-I’ve responded to those emails only in relevant bits and pieces, but I know a lot of you crave a more thorough outline of my process.
+Of the hundreds of emails that I receive, a large number of them deal with the SAT reading section and what I think is the best way to approach it.
+I've responded to those emails only in relevant bits and pieces, but I know a lot of you crave a more thorough outline of my process.
 So finally, here it is.

 "Give me six hours to chop down a tree and I will spend the first four sharpening the axe." — Abraham Lincoln

 There is no point in doing any practice until you've memorized the 400 most frequent appearing SAT words.

 Doing this will get you the biggest bang for your buck.
 Without a strong vocabulary base, you'll just get murdered by the passages and answer choices you don't understand.

 Don't buy into the myth that the SAT no longer tests vocabulary.
 Flip through any practice test and you'll see some really tough vocab words, not to mention Old English from the 1800s.
 The only way to get a good handle on these passages is to memorize and understand the words comprising them.

 And given that I've outlined the most painless way to memorize these words in record time (under a week) in a previous post, there's no excuse for not doing this first.

 Find Your Untimed Dictionary Score (UDS)